-The Diamond Circle Travel Guide
+The Diamond Circle: Iceland Travel Guide

 Camping along the Diamond Circle Campsites Points of interests along the Diamond Circle Points of interests Hot springs & swimming pools - The Diamond Circle Hot Springs/pools Crossroads Crossroads

-There are a few campsites around lake Mývatn and you can camp in any of them with your camper van.
+There are a few campsites around Lake Mývatn and you can camp in any of them with your camper van.
 Depending on what route you take, the Diamond Circle is roughly 260km/162 miles long.
 Some parts of the road can be a bit rough but with proper speed management, it’s easy to drive any of the routes.

-Diamond Circle – The Short version
+Diamond Circle, Iceland – The short version

 Dettifoss